 I started watching Mad Men while commuting on BART.
 Watching TV series on my iPhone was a great way to make the long ride home pass quickly.

-And now I am hooked.
-I have watched seasons 1-3 and have a season pass for season 4.
-I think the show is very intelligent, the acting well done, but more than anything I love the historical and culture aspect of it.
+I was quickly hooked.
+I watched all the seasons multiple times.
+I think the show is very intelligent, the acting well done, but more than anything I love the historical references and cultural aspect of it.
 It is a unique peek back into a very interesting time in America.

 The show leaves me contemplative and I like that.
 It is not always a pretty show with pretty people (well there are a lot of pretty people), the people aren't all good and I like that.
 I was thinking about the show this past weekend and decided to write this post to share the 5 things that Mad Men has taught me about life (thus far).

 Always remember to be thankful to the previous generations of women.

 It's the struggles of women like Peggy (and many others) that paved the way for me to have the fulfilling corporate career that I have today.
 I know that.
 But I didn't realize it really until I started watching this show.
 The way women were viewed, treated, and pigeon-holed is incredible to watch.

 Both at the office AND at home.
 Every time I watch the show I am grateful, so grateful for everything they went through that has allowed me to be where I am.
 I know that this is not the case for every woman in the world.
 A fact I became acutely aware of during a recent meal in which I was completely invisible, it was a sobering experience.